 Health Department Monitors Water Quality at Local Beaches

-The summer season is in full swing and the warm weather we are experiencing has made our local public swimming beaches a popular recreation choice.
-To be sure public bathing beaches are safe for swimming the Western Upper Peninsula Health Department is testing bathing beach water quality during the summer swimming season.
+Warm weather makes our local public swimming beaches a popular recreation choice.
+To be sure public bathing beaches are safe for swimming the Western Upper Peninsula Health Department tests bathing beach water quality during the summer swimming season.

 Is the water safe for swimming?

 Most of the time, the water at beaches is safe for swimming.
 However, occasionally harmful bacteria may also be in the water.
 Swimming or playing in unsafe water could result in illness symptoms like diarrhea.
 To know if a swimming advisory has been posted at a public beach:

 - Check for advisory signs or posted warnings near or on the beach